 There are tons of places where you can buy a bicycle.
 I suggest you join social media groups because this is where you can find the best deals or packages.
 Of course, you still need to be careful when dealing with online sellers because there are scammers and fake sellers as well.
 Always look for reviews and maybe ask for an old customer’s review of their transaction.

 Below are just some of the most popular marketplace these days.

-Another thing I recommend before buying a bike is to ask yourself if the bike is a temporary solution to your commuting problems or if bike to work is a new lifestyle you plan to commit with for an extended period.
+Another thing I recommend before buying a bike is to ask yourself if the bike is a temporary solution to your commuting problems or if bike-to-work is a new lifestyle you plan to commit to for an extended period.
 If this is just temporary, buying decent second-hand or surplus bikes will be fine.
 If your goal is to use the bike long-term, invest in a brand new one because, eventually, you will outperform your bike if you will use it daily, and you may end up upgrading.